Car-edible Witness

 Nicole, describe the razzing.

 Well, so like I said, he, it seems like he sets me up to then razz me because in this case, he had made not only the porridge, but the coffee.
+He made them both.

-I put them in vessels, too.
+I put them in. vessels too.

 You were just following orders?

-I don't know that it was intentionally a frame job, but it seems like a lot of times he will be so nice to make breakfast, make food, make me coffee most days, but then give me a hard time about bringing it with, or if I spill it on myself, like I have spilled coffee.
+No, I was just running behind eating breakfast and so i did it on the road but but you think you think that he you think that this was a frame job i don't know that it was intentionally a frame job but it seems like a lot of times he will be so nice to make breakfast make food make me coffee uh most days but then give me a hard time about bringing it with or if i spill it on myself like i have spilled coffee

+Right.
+And what happens when you spill coffee?
 You decide to hit the cruise control and then get some packet of shout wipes and start working on your blouse.

 I have a tied-to-go pen that